STATE OF THE FINANCES

 - $5 billion write down in revenue since the Pre-election Financial Projections Statement (PFPS), largely offset by $3.5 billion in new Budget repair measures.

 - $3.1 billion of expenditure on election commitments funded from within the existing Budget.

 ChaLLENGE & RESPONSE

-Constrained expense growth and Budget repair measures of $3.5 billion have helped offset revenue write downs of $5 billion to set the Budget on a path of sustainability which will lead to lower net debt, by the end of the forward estimates period.
+Constrained expense growth and Budget repair measures of $3.5 billion have helped offset revenue write downs of $5 billion to set the Budget on a path of sustainability which will lead to lower net debt and an operating surplus by the end of the forward estimates period.

 - Underlying general government expense growth is forecast at just 2.4% in 2017-18.